Bryson-C/Plutonium/Devices.md

 ## Devices
-Devices is plural because there is 2 kinds: Logical and Physical Logical Devices Represent A Single Instance Of The Graphics Card Physical Devices Represent The Actual Graphics Card
+- Devices is plural because there is 2 kinds: Logical and Physical
+- Logical devices represent a single instance of the graphics card
+- Physical devices represent the actual graphics card